nsbgn/thumbledore/README.md

 The *power keys* are controlled with your two thumbs.
 Their location depends on what's convenient based on your keyboard, your hands, and your habits.
-The *alpha keys* remain consistent across keyboards and are controlled with the remaining fingers.
+The *symbol keys* remain consistent across keyboards and are controlled with the remaining fingers.

-## Alpha keys
+## Symbol keys

-There are 6x3 alpha keys for each hand --- minus two, because we leave the bottom left and bottom right `shift` keys out of consideration for now.
+There are 6x3 symbol keys for each hand.

 #### ✎ Default layer

-Don't worry, the alpha keys themselves don't change from what you're used to (be it QWERTY or something else).
+Don't worry, the default layer don't change much from what you're used to (be it QWERTY or something else).
 The major difference is that `capslock` becomes `backspace`, avoiding the huge move your pinky would usually make.
-To make space for extra symbols, there is an asterisk where `[` used to be.
+Left shift, for compatibility with standard keyboards, will continue to function as `shift` when held, but it will emit the `compose` key when tapped.
+Right space becomes `delete`.
+Finally, to make space for extra symbols, there is an asterisk where `[` used to be.

-    tab  q   w   e   r   t       y   u   i   o   p   * bsp  a   s   d   f   g       h   j   k   l   ;   ' z   x   c   v   b       n   m   ,   .   /
+    tab  q   w   e   r   t       y   u   i   o   p   * bsp  a   s   d   f   g       h   j   k   l   ;   ' cmp  z   x   c   v   b       n   m   ,   .   /  del

 #### ⇧ Shift